Skiracer33/censor-fix/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Examples Notebooks and API are found at the website https://censor-fix.readthedocs.io/en/latest/
+Example Notebooks and API and documentation are available [here](https://censor-fix.readthedocs.io/en/latest/)

-A library for multiple imputation of censored data.
+### A library for multiple imputation of censored data.

-This software performs multiple imputation on censored data using the probabilistic programming langauge stan.
+This software performs multiple imputation on censored data using the probabilistic programming langauge Stan.
-The library can fits distributions to censored data and produces imputations based on the results.
+The library fits a distributions to censored data and produces imputations based on the results.

 How to use:

-The data is assumed to have a normal distribution unless stated otherwise but there are options for the data to be uniform,t distributed or exponential.Consider preprocessing using a power transform such as sklearn.reprocessing.power_transform before applying the algorithm.
+The data is assumed to have a normal distribution unless stated otherwise but there are options for the data to be uniform,t-distributed or exponential.Consider preprocessing using a power transform such as sklearn.reprocessing.power_transform before applying the algorithm.